April 9, 2020

 The guidance addresses how the essential worker prioritization will roll out, as well as guidance on how child care programs and providers can safely provide care.

 Executive Order N-45-20 also allows the state to take advantage of new federal flexibility to provide pandemic Supplemental Nutrition Assistance Program (SNAP) benefits to children.
 Specifically, the CDSS and the CDE will share data and information to identify students who may be eligible for the pandemic SNAP benefit, to reduce food insecurity and ensure children receive nutritious meals at low or no cost.

-View the guidance on the CDE website.
-Additional guidance the CDE developed in collaboration with the CDSS on healthy and safe practices in child care settings during COVID-19 can be found on the CDSS’ website .
+View the guidance on the CDE Management Bulletin 20-06 web page.
+Additional guidance the CDE developed in collaboration with the CDSS on healthy and safe practices in child care settings during COVID-19 can be found on CDSS’ website (PDF).

 More school information and resources regarding coronavirus is available at the CDE’s COVID-19 web page.

 Tony Thurmond —

 State Superintendent of Public Instruction